 6. Hillbilly Elegy by J.D.
 Vance:

 I missed this book when it came out in 2016 so it was at the top of my list in 2017.
 It’s the story of America’s struggling white working class.
-The author drew upon inspiration from his personal life when writing this reflection on how the American dream has increasing dwindled for a large population in this country in crisis.
+The author drew upon inspiration from his personal life when writing this reflection on how the American dream has increasingly dwindled for a large population in this country in crisis.
+This book is incredible!
+It puts a spotlight on a region of this country that I admittedly didn’t know much about.
+I really recommend it to men and women alike.
 P.S.
 Ron Howard is turning it into a movie.

 7. Stay with Me by Ayobami Adebayo: